edgedb/easy-edgedb/README.md

 A `str` is just a string, and goes inside either single quotes: `'Jonathan Harker'` or double quotes: `"Jonathan Harker"`.
 An `array` is a collection type, and our array here is an array of `str`s.
 We want it to look like this: `["Bistritz", "Vienna", "Buda-Pesth"]`.
 With that we can easily search later and see which character has visited where.

-`places_visited` is not a `required` property because we might start adding people that we don't care about.
+`places_visited` is not a `required` property because we might later add people that we don't care about.
 Maybe one person will be the "innkeeper_in_bistritz" or something, and we won't care about `places_visited` for him.

 Now for our City type: